- Military Basics

-- Coverage is automatically provided for spouses and dependent children of service members covered by the SGLI program, except in the case of service members married to service members on or after Jan.
+- Civilian spouses are automatically signed up and the premium is automatically deducted from the service member’s pay, except in the case of service members married to service members on or after Jan.
 2, 2013, who are required to fill out appropriate forms to opt into the program.

 - This coverage provides up to a maximum of $100,000 of insurance coverage for a spouse, not to exceed the amount of SGLI coverage the insured member has in force.

 - FSGLI also provides $10,000 for dependent children.

 - The service member is the only beneficiary of the FSGLI policy.